-Parents will be required to contact the school office via telephone or via the Scholar Pack App before 9:00am on the first day of their child's absence - they will be expected to provide an explanation for the absence and an estimation of how long the absence will last, e.g. one school day.
+Parents will be required to contact the school office via telephone before 9:10am on the first day of their child's absence - they will be expected to provide an explanation for the absence and an estimation of how long the absence will last, e.g. one school day.

 Where a pupil is absent, and their parent has not contacted the school by the close of the morning register to report the absence, administrative staff will contact the parent by telephone call as soon as is practicable on the first day that they do not attend school.
-If we are unable to reach the parent, we will attempt contact via text and by contacting close family members.